EndPointCorp/end-point-blog/2013/09/02/fixed-navigation-bar-html-css-and.html.md

 - a) If the #fixed_bar div is visible and the scroll position is less than the offset, fade the #fixed_bar div to a hidden state.
 - b) If the #fixed_bar div is not visible and the scroll position is greater than the offset, fade the #fixed_bar div to a visible state.

 These two use cases will toggle the visibility of the fixed bar to a hidden and visible state.
-With these combined elements of HTML, CSS, and jQuery &amp; JavaScript, a nice user interactivity feature adds to the usability of the site by providing valuable links and content as the user scrolls down the page.
+With these combined elements of HTML, CSS, and jQuery & JavaScript, a nice user interactivity feature adds to the usability of the site by providing valuable links and content as the user scrolls down the page.